SkiFire13/fmcps-assignment1/report.typ

 - compute the set of reachable states;

-- for each pair of subformulas $(f_i, g_i)$, try to find a set of reachable states that satisfy $f_i$ and $not g_i$ and can reach a state in the set by only going through states that satisfy $g_i$;
+- for each pair of subformulas $(f_i, g_i)$, try to find a set $Recur$ of reachable states that satisfy $f_i$ and $not g_i$ and can reach a state in $Recur$ with at least one step by only going through states that satisfy $g_i$;

-- if it is found, try to find a loop in it to create the counterexample.
+- if it is found, then the initial formula is false and try to find a loop in it to create the counterexample, otherwise continue with the next pair of subformulas;

+- if no loop can be find for any subformula, then the initial formula is true.

 === Parsing